 \section{Some minor remarks on infinite sets}

 The following table summarizes whether a finite/infinite Sidon set can always be extended to a finite/infinite perfect difference set:

 We briefly mention the infinite case.

-\begin{claim} Every finite Sidon set can be extended to an infinite perfect difference set. \end{claim} \begin{proof} This result and its proof are stated formally by Hall~\cite[Theorem 3.1]{Hall}, but the proof is essentially a ``just-do-it''~\cite{JDI1,JDI2} greedy construction wrapped around the observation that there are only finitely many obstructions to adding a missing difference. \end{proof}
+\begin{claim} Every finite Sidon set can be extended to an infinite perfect difference set. \end{claim} \begin{proof} This result and its proof are stated formally by Hall~\cite[Theorem 3.1]{Hall}, but the proof is essentially a ``just-do-it''~\cite{JDI1,JDI2} greedy construction wrapped around the observation that there are only finitely many obstructions to adding a missing difference~$d$ by inserting two elements~$x$ and $x+d$. \end{proof}

 Alternatively, one may ask whether an \emph{infinite} Sidon set can always be extended to an infinite perfect difference set.
 Here, the answer is no, as pointed out by Cilleruelo and Nathanson~\cite{CiNa08}.
 An easy counterexample is $A=\{2b\mid b\in B\}$, where $B$ is an infinite perfect difference set.
 Indeed, $A$ is a Sidon set, but adding an even number to $A$ causes an immediate problem, while adding two odd numbers also results in a contradiction.
 Thus, $A$ cannot be extended to a perfect difference set.